Patterns

 Note after uneditable prefilled information

-Inform the user that they need to call VA to find out how to update this information.
+Explain the steps the user needs to take to update this information.
+These instructions will vary by form.
+For some forms, the user will need to call us to find out how to update this information.
 The specific number to call will vary by form.

-Alert informing user we’ll save changes to VA.gov profile
+Alert informing the user we’ll save changes to their profile

-Inform users that their changes will save to their profile before they make the changes.
-If your form does not save changes to VA.gov profile, use a radio button question instead (example below).
+Inform the user that their changes will save to their profile before they make the changes.
+If your form does not save changes to their profile, use a Radio button to ask a question instead (example in the Radio button section).

 Success alert

-Inform users their change has been saved to the form and their VA.gov profile.
-If the change was only saved to the form, the alert should read “We’ve made these changes to only this form.”
+Inform users that we saved their change to the form and their profile.
+If we only saved the change to the form, the alert should read “We saved these changes to this form only.”

-If the user made the change from the final review page, display the slim success alert on the review page, immediately under the header of the section where they made the change.
+If the user made the change on the final review page, display the Alert - success - slim on the review page, immediately after the header of the section where they made the change.

 Radio button

-In cases where the information might change frequently (like a temporary mailing address), ask users if they want to save their changes to their VA.gov profile.
+In cases where the mailing address might change frequently (like a temporary mailing address), ask the user if they want to save their changes to their profile.
+Inform the user of the implications of this decision.

 Code usage